 Refreshments: The Elms, North Wootton.
 Receive a 10% discount as a Tess of the Vale Member!

 The Elms Farm House Kitchen is an old pub which has been recently renovated inside and out.
-It is set in freshly landscaped surroundings with far reaching views southwards across the Blackmore Vale towards Bulbarrow Hill and the Dorset Ridgeway.
+It is set in freshly landscaped surroundings with far reaching views southwards across the Blackmore Vale towards Okeford, Ibberton and Bulbarrow Hill and the course of the Dorset Ridgeway.

 From The Elms, head to the back of the car park to go over a stile and into a field.
 Turn slightly left and head to the next stile that takes you onto Folke Golf Course.

 Folke Golf Course Is a small family run golf centre, opened in 1991.
 It includes a golf academy, practice area, restaurant facility and is open 7 days a week.
 It is a nine hole course with alternate tees to form a 18 hole.
-The management of the site includes maintaining wild habitats and providing the ecology able to sustain many types of birds, animals and insects which can be seen around the course such as hares, woodpeckers, skylarks, and deer, common visitors in the spring and summer sunshine.
+The management of the site includes maintaining wild habitats and providing the ecology able to sustain many types of birds, animals and insects which can be seen around the course such as hares, woodpeckers, skylarks, and deer, all common visitors in the spring and summer sunshine.
 The Club House is home to a Spike Bar and the Seasons restaurant noted for the Theme Nights and popular Sunday Lunches.
-The course is kept in magnificent condition all throughout the year and benefits from some fantastic scenery which provides a real and beautiful aesthetic edge to the course.
-With panoramic views to absorb all around, it really is an stunning place to play some golf!
+The course is kept in magnificent condition all throughout the year and benefits from some fantastic surrouindings.

 On your right is Folke Manor.
 The Manor House dates from about 1500, and adjoins the early 17th-century parish church.
 The East wing is the oldest section, built late in the 15th or early in the 16th century.
 The South wing, visible from the next field, with its porch and staircase was built early in the 17th century.
 In a field, North East of the house is a small round moat enclosing an island about 25 yards in diameter.
 Some ponds and banks suggest that this was the original manor site.